 Another new, exciting component of the program last year was the development of a neighborhood health fair.
 On Sunday afternoon, La Escuelita became a busy site of music, art, puppets, face-painting, dance, exercise and information about a variety of child and adult health topics.
 This will be repeated yearly with new activities requested by the teachers and families.

-Since 2010, La Escuelita has been recognized as a “certified school” by the city of Managua and more families have requested admission for their children.
 Some wonderful improvements to the physical layout have also occurred including a spectacular mural on the exterior walls painted by a renowned Nicaraguan muralist and overhead lighting and ceiling fans in each of the three classrooms.

 The project has great potential for long term stability because of the focus on a limited and well defined population of students and families.
 Local contacts have been strengthened over the past 5 years and methods to fund raise for the project in the US have been established.